Lafayette-FSAE/scada/manual.md

 ## Future Goals

 At the moment, SCADA is a strictly passive system in its relationship to the CAN bus.
-The services described above implement a pure data aquisition system which listens to the CAN bus and presents the incoming data to the user, but does not have the ability to talk on that bus to issue commands or configure the network for certain behaviors.
+The services described above implement a pure data acquisition system which listens to the CAN bus and presents the incoming data to the user, but does not have the ability to talk on that bus to issue commands or configure the network for certain behaviors.
 This means that SCADA is, by definition, incomplete.
 There needs to be a way to perform supervisory control functions by talking back to the network.

-Because data aquisition is the most important part of the FSAE team's need for a SCADA system, these were the services that were built first, but more work is required to turn this into a complete SCADA system.
+Because data acquisition is the most important part of the FSAE team's need for a SCADA system, these were the services that were built first, but more work is required to turn this into a complete SCADA system.
 In addition, the SCADA PI needs to perform some secondary services that are not strictly part of the SCADA system.
 An example of a more complete SCADA design that includes non-implemented features is shown below.

 ![](https://raw.githubusercontent.com/Lafayette-FSAE/scada/master/diagrams/planned-final-design.svg)